dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

   Each messages is guaranteed to be unequivocal and available through 2F+1 acknowledgements.
   Messages carry causal references to preceding messages._

-DAG Trans is a reliable, causal broadcast communication substrate for disseminating transactions among N=3F+1 parties, at most F of which are presumed Byzantine faulty and the rest are honest.
+DAG-T is a transport substrate for disseminating transactions reliably and in causal order.
-The substrate exposes three basic API's, `broadcast()`, `deliver()`, and `setInfo()`.
+The lifetime of transaction dissemination in DAG-T is captured in [**Figure 1**] above:

+1. Parties send messages that contain blocks of transactions and have direct utility.
+2. Each message carries references to previously delivered messages.
+These references become a backbone of a causally ordered directed acyclic graph (DAG) structure.
+3. In order for messages to be "delivered", parties exchange acknowledgements about messages they receive.
+A message is delivered to a party when it is known that the message and all its predecessors have been received and persisted by a quorum of parties, guaranteeing that they can be recovered.
+4. Parties insert delivered messages into a local DAG that they independently analyse to determine a Consensus total ordering of messages, without sending extra messages.

-In a nutshell, DAG Trans guarantees that all parties deliver the same ordered sequence of messages by each sender and exposes a causal-ordering relationship among them.
+In a nutshell, DAG-T guarantees that all parties deliver the same ordered sequence of messages by each sender and exposes a causal-ordering relationship among them.
 These properties are described below as **Reliability**, **Agreement**, **Validity**, **Integrity**, and **Causality**.

+More specifically, the DAG-T substrate exposes two basic API's, `broadcast()` and `deliver()`.
-More specifically, DAG Trans provides a `broadcast(payload)` API for a party `p` to send a message to other parties.
+`broadcast(payload)` is an API for a party `p` to send a message to other parties.
 A party's upcall `deliver(m)` is triggered when a message `m` can be delivered.
-Each message must refer to a certain number of preceding messages including the sender's own preceding message.
+Each message may refer to preceding messages including the sender's own preceding message.
-To prepare for Consensus decisions, DAG Trans exposes a single additional API `setInfo(meta)`.
-Whenever a party invokes `broadcast()`, the transmitted message carries the latest `meta` value invoked in `setInfo(meta)` by the party.

-  **Layer-by-layer construction.** Transports are often constructed in layer-by-layer regime, as depicted in [**Figure 1**](#Figure-DAG) above.
-In this regime, each sender is allowed one message per layer, and a message may refer only to messages in the layer preceding it.
-  Layering is done so as to regulate transmissions and saturate network capacity, but these considerations are orthogonal to the BFT Consensus protocol.
-As we shall see below, Fin ignores a layer structure of DAG Trans, if exists.

 Messages are delivered carrying a sender's payload and additional meta information that can be inspected upon reception.

-Every delivered message `m` carries the following fields:
+> Every delivered message `m` carries the following fields:
+>

-- `m.sender`, the sender identity
+> - `m.sender`, the sender identity
-- `m.index`, a delivery index from the sender
+> - `m.index`, a delivery index from the sender
-- `m.payload`, contents such as transaction(s)
+> - `m.payload`, contents such as transaction(s)
-- `m.predecessors`, references to messages sender has seen from other parties, including itself.
+> - `m.predecessors`, references to messages sender has seen from other parties, including itself.
-     - In a layer-by-layer construction, it includes references to messages in the preceding layer.
-- `m.info`, a meta information field reserved for the Consensus protocol to inject through `setInfo()`

-DAG Trans satisfies the following requirements:
+DAG-T satisfies the following requirements:

 * **Reliability.**
 If a `deliver(m)` event happens at an honest party, then eventually `deliver(m)` happens at every other honest party.